Spinach Dip Cheese Crisps

 Can I substitute cream cheese in this recipe?

 I’ve found that cream cheese is key for the creamy texture.
 While not a direct substitute, you could try mascarpone for a richer result, or a thick Greek yogurt (strained well) for a tangier, slightly lighter crisp.
-Be aware these changes will alter the final consistency and flavor profile.

 How long does this need to chill before serving?

-The recipe advises letting the crisps cool slightly before garnishing and serving.
+The recipe advises letting the crisps cool slightly before serving.
 No specific chilling time is stated for the mixture itself.
 For best results and easier handling, I recommend refrigerating the mixture until firm, at least 2 hours or overnight, if preparing ahead.

 What goes well with Spinach Dip Cheese Crisps?